scosman/sveltekit-navigation-loader/README.md

 The included `+layout.svelte` can be included in your `src/routes/` directory to add a visual indicator while the page is navigating.
 It's similar to the the the loading indicator used on YouTube.

 It animates a single small progress div while a navigation is happening.
-It is rendered in a fixed position at the top of your page so it should have minimal chance of clashing with existing styles/design (but obviously please check that).
+It is rendered in a fixed position at the top of your page so it likely won't clash with existing styles/design (but obviously please check that).
 As soon at the navigation finishes it disappears.

 ### Design Notes